kc8/cooperkyle.com/_posts/blog/2022-01-4-dotnetattributes.md

 Crete a piece of middleware like in the example below.

-1. Get the endpoint that the API wants to communicate with, if nulll you can throw an exception.
+1. Get the endpoint that the API wants to communicate with, if null you can throw an exception.
 This, usually, means that you added middleware into the middleware stack incorrectly.
 2. See if the attribute is attached.